entangled/arg-parse-example/README.md

 Here, module `Commands.Common` contains options that are used by all other sub-commands, and `Commands.Goodbye` and `Commands.Hello` are the two actual sub-commands.

 There is a catch-all solution, namely parsing your options to `IO ()` and then `join` the resulting IO action after parsing.
 Somehow, this solution vibes me the wrong way.
+I rather parse to an actual data structure that reflects the possible options and go from there.

 ## The `Common` module
 Now, we suppose that the options in the `Common` section may also effect code in `Goodbye` and `Hello` in such a way that each sub-command needs to have the common information at hand.
 This means that `Hello` and `Goodbye` import from `Common` but we need a argument sum-datatype that contains either `Hello` or `Goodbye` specific arguments.
 Note however, that circular imports are not possible in Haskell.
-We'll have to abstract out the command-specific bits fromm `Common`.
+We'll have to abstract out the command-specific bits from `Common`.

 ``` {.haskell file=app/Commands/Common.hs}
 module Commands.Common where